eclipse-sumo/sumo/docs/web/docs/Tools/Routes.md

 When setting option **--attribute depart** a histogram on departure times (or departure time differences) is generated instead.

+When setting option **edges-file**, all `<edge>` elements in the file will be read and the set of their ids stored.
+For every route, the number of edges within the set is counted.

 # routecompare.py

 This script compares two route sets by calculating